-- T 1-2 years for a Masters and 3-4 years for a PhD degree - V Living allowance of \$14,260 pa.
+- T 1-2 years for a Masters and 3-4 years for a PhD degree - V Living allowance of \$14,474 pa.
 Other allowances may also be paid.
 Tax free. - C Applicants must be honours graduates or equivalent in the Medicine or Commerce faculties, or the University College, Australian Defence Force Academy.
 A limited number of scholarships are offered subject to the availbility of funds.
 Information should be obtained from the Faculty office.

-Australian Postgraduate Research Awards
+Australian Postgraduate Awards

-- T 1-2 years for a Masters and 3-4 years for a PhD degree - V \$14,260 to \$18,403 - C Applicants must be honours graduates or equivalent or scholars who will graduate with honours in current academic year, and who are domiciled in Australia.
+- T 1-2 years for a Masters and 3-4 years for a PhD degree - V \$11.687 to \$18.679 (1993 rates).
+Other allowances may also be paid.
+Tax free. - C Applicants must be honours graduates or equivalent or scholars who will graduate in current academic year, and who are domiciled in Australia.
 Applications to Registrar by 31 October.